mchirlin/ps-ext-FitNesseForAppian/readme.md

 The final release JAR's are placed in the `/target/` folder of each module.

 #### Create New Installation Package ####
+1. Checkout master branch at new tag 'git checkout COMMIT_HASH or TAG_NAME'.
 1. Run `mvn package`
 1. Upload new package to both the GitHub release and Share Component.